buy a ticket

 Backend monitoring from scratch

 Almost everyone has monitoring.
-In the ideal world it becomes a reliable tool for detecting issues and preventing them at an early stage.
-No less often, APM on a free plan with out-of-the-box reports acts as monitoring.
+In the ideal world it is a reliable tool that detects sympthoms earlier than they become serious problems.
+Often time APM on a free plan with out-of-the-box reports is used as a monitoring tool.
 As a result, something is measured, some alerts are sent into the chat, no one responds to them, and one day the major incident happens.

 In the talk we will:

-- learn to represent the system in the terminology of queuing theory;
+- represent the system in the terminology of queue theory;

 - discuss why alerts are helpful, and when they are not needed.